dataprofessor/streamlit-for-llm/content/Lesson-3.md

 As we can see in the left side panel, models are conveniently categorized into various Tasks and in this lesson we'll focus on LLMs which can be found in _Text2Text Generation_ under the *Natural Language Processing* sub-heading.

+**Model card**
 Let's say that we want to use Google's [FLAT-T5 base](https://huggingface.co/google/flan-t5-base) model, we can navigate to its model page whereby further information about the model is provided in its Model card.

+**Tune/Deploy/Use model**
+In addition to using models as originally provided, you can also fine-tune the model and deploying the model (via inference API, Spaces app, etc.).

+**Hosted inference API**
+We can test the model by experimenting with the _Hosted inference API_ found on the right panel.
+Additionally, we can see example apps using the FLAN-T5 model in _Spaces using google/flan-t5-base_.

+**Spaces using the model**
+Example apps using the model as deployed on Spaces is listed and would serve as a good source of inspiration.

 <br clear="left" />
 <img src="../img/lesson-3-huggingface.co_google_flan-t5-base.png" width="75%" align="right">

-We can test the model by experimenting with the _Hosted inference API_ found on the right panel.
-Additionally, we can see example apps using the FLAN-T5 model in _Spaces using google/flan-t5-base_.

 [//]: # (Hugging Face Model Page Diagram https://excalidraw.com/#json=Wk098OU44goApcrItbIlT,NZpeTWLp1EbrU96obSt9IQ)